Welcome to today's edition of the Rush 24-7 podcast.

 So that started as a joke on Comedy Center.

-Larry Wilmore started this that Ted Cruz is the Zodiac.
+That Ted Cruz is the Zodiac.

-And do you know, folks, that there was a poll somewhere 38% of the people in the poll believed it.
+And do you know, folks, that there was a poll somewhere 38% of the people in the poll believed it?

-Ted Cruz is Zodiac killer.
+38% believe that Ted Cruz is a Zodiac killer.

 Ted Cruz was born in 1970.